Thanks for coming to meet us!

 I'm pretty sure there are lots of people who'd never guess that Michael would be so modest and shy when it comes to talking about his music career after seeing him play with so much confidence and flair - but he's not one to boast and this is one of the many reasons I fell head over heels for this lovely man.

 I'd luckily grown up in a musical family - My Nanna occasionally sang with my Grandad who was a wonderful pianist and the conductor of an orchestra.
 My Mum and Dad were both amazing singers and Dad played drums and guitar.
-The two handsome dudes either side of my parents are my Mum's lovely brothers who made up their fab family band.

 - All they cared about was being in love -